-APPENDIX A

-SCORING TABLE
+APPENDIX A SCORING TABLE

-Principl e 1 ust be conducted in a manner that does not lead to over-fishing or depletion of the exploited populations and, for itions that are depleted, the fishery must be conducted in a manner that demonstrably leads to their recovery.
-33.3 83
+Principl le 1 ust be conducted in a manner that does not lead to over-fishing or depletion of the exploited populations and, for itions that are depleted, the fishery must be conducted in a manner that demonstrably leads to their recovery.
+33.3 82

-1.1 (MSC 1.1 (MSC Criterion 1) The fishery shall be conducted at catch levels that continually maintain the high productivity of the target population(s) a associated ecological community relative to its potential productivity. shall be conducted at catch levels that continually maintain the high productivity of the target population(s) and 33.3 89
+1.1 (MS) C Criterion 1) The fishery shall be conducted at catch levels that continually maintain the high productivity of the target population(s) and cological community relative to its potential productivity.
+33.3 89

-1.1.1 There should evaluated. here should be sufficient information on the target species and stock separation to allow the effects of the fishery on the stock to be 10
+1.1.1 There should be sufficient information on the target species and stock separation to allow the effects of the fishery on the stock to be evaluated.

 Weightin ng Commentary granted.
 The g is applied to the MSC Principles - these are equally weighted and each must attain a weighted score of 80 or more for three MSC criteria are considered of equal importance.
 The four sub-criteria under 1.1 (MSC Criterion 1) and the Performance at the sub-criteria are also considered of equal importance; essentially representing a 'logical sequence' of issues.

 1.1.1.1 Are the species readily identified as adults and juveniles?
 14.6 100

 60 Misidentification is pos sible and Pacific cod are easily identified as adults and juveniles by both fishers and regulators.
 There are no other gadoids with w hich they could be

 increases recording erro ors of confused in the area.
 Research surveys and fishery data are sufficient to reconstruct the target population and estimate the e ffects of fi shing.

-catches, but this does no ot
+catches, but this does no

 compromise monitoring

 unacceptable levels.
 Me

 improve identification a are under

 development.

 80 The target species is un likely to be

 confused with any other r species and

 is recorded appropriate ly.

 100 The species is readily id dentified by

-fishers and by regulator s and is
+fishers and by regulator rs and is

 recorded appropriately.